-Grant Information Grant Number: (Organization: Project Title: Funding Request: 1478 St. John's Community Health St. John's Community Health Indio \$1,000,000.
-Community Health Center Start-Up Program nmatic Scoring Review Community Need for the Project in Coachella Valley (5 points)The applicant identifies and describes a specific need(s) for the project within the Coach Valley by providing relevant, valid data that highlights the full scope of the need.
-The applicantly connects the community need to the project's targeted population.
-Reviewer 1 - Score: Reviewer 1 - Score Explanation: 4.5 St. John's Community Health effectively emphasized the critical need for expanded health services within the community and supported this by incorporating a variety of data points t clearly validate the extent of that need.
-They provided a comprehensive justification underscoring the urgency for addressing gaps in care and ensuring that the community has access to the necessary resources for improved health outcomes. of data points that ication Reviewer 2 - Scor re: Reviewer 2 - Score Explanation: 5 The applicant has outlined, in detail, the need for this clinic in the CV, in particular the City of Indio.
+Grant Information Grant Number: ber: Organization: Project Title: Funding Request: 1478 St. John's Community Health St. John's Community Health Indio \$1,000,000. , Community Health Center Start-Up Progran nmatic Scoring Review Community Need for the Project in Coachella Valley (5 points) The applicant identifies and describes a specific need(s) for the project within the Coachella Valley by providing relevant, valid data that highlights the full scope of the need.
+The applicant clearly connects the community need to the project's targeted population.
+Reviewer 1 - Score: 4.5 Reviewer 1 - Score Explanation: St. John's Community Health effectively emphasized the critical need for expanded health services within the community and supported this by incorporating a variety of data points that clearly validate the extent of that need.
+They provided a comprehensive justification underscoring the urgency for addressing gaps in care and ensuring that the community has access to the necessary resources for improved health outcomes.
+Reviewer 2 - Score: 5 Reviewer 2 - Score Explanation: The applicant has outlined, in detail, the need for this clinic in the CV, in particular the City of Indio.
 The gaps for the underserved, under-resourced, and marginalized populations (immigrants, BIPOC, LGBTQ, farmworkers, etc.) were addressed and highlighted the full scope of the need for this project